-One of the most powerful features of HERE Studio is that it allows you to publish your map without having to run your own infrastructure and still allows you to update the content whenever necessary.
+One of the most powerful features of HERE Studio is that it allows you to publish your map without having to run your own infrastructure and update the content whenever necessary.

 You can control the publishing from the Project Settings dialog.
-There you can see if the map is currently visible to others.
+From there you can see if the map is currently visible to others.

 By default, every map you create with HERE Studio is private and visible only to you until you decide to publish it.

 Your published map will be shown to people as you see it right now when you turn publishing on.
 To start with a different initial view, choose from a list of previously defined bookmark locations.
 The is what your audience sees first, but also for them the map is fully interactive and they can still pan and zoom on your published map.

 Also, you can select a license to share the map with others, but it isn't necessary.

 All you have to do to publish the map is to turn publishing on (you can turn it off anytime again as well if you wish).